ibm-cloud-docs/key-protect/view-keys.md

     {:screen}

     By default, `GET api/v2/keys` returns your first 200 keys, but you can adjust this limit by using the `limit` parameter at query time.
 To learn more about `limit` and `offset`, see [Retrieving a subset of keys](#retrieve-subset-keys-api).

+    Not seeing the full list of keys?
+You might need to use `limit` and `offset` or check with your administrator to ensure you're assigned the correct level access to keys in your instance.
+To learn more, see [Unable to view or list keys](/docs/services/key-protect?topic=key-protect-troubleshooting#unable-to-list-keys-api).
     {: tip}

 ### Retrieving a subset of keys